 Galleries Lafayette Christmas windows and light show

 The legendary Galeries Lafayette transforms into Paris’s most spectacular holiday destination, featuring two unmissable attractions: the breathtaking dome installation and the whimsical window displays.
-The 2024 display showcases an innovative light show under the Art Nouveau dome, synchronized to holiday music every hour.
-Outside, the themed window displays blend traditional craftsmanship with modern technology, creating magical scenes that delight visitors of all ages.

 Location Details: